Anurni/L2-Swe-news-simplifier-L2326/README.md

 # Preliminary plan:

+- Collect 50 news article - pairs in json
+- preprocess and tokenize the data
+- split data
--Fine-tune T5 model from HuggingFace or Swedish GPT
+-Fine-tune T5 model from HuggingFace or Swedish GPT?
+Possible to compare the performance
+- evaluate the performance (qualitative metrics)

 # Already risen problems / challenges:
 -SweDN dataset summaries are otherwise good, but they are not necessarily simplified language.
 They mainly seem to offer a consise version of the article, using still words that are most likely challenging for L2-Swedish learners.